madphysicist/scikit-guess/doc/getting_started.rst

 Python 2.7 and 3.4+ are supported.

-Building the documentation requires :ref:`sphinx`.
+Testing is done with `pytest`_ and has an optional dependency on `matplotlib`_ for debugging images.

+Building the documentation requires `sphinx`_.
+The  `Sphinx RTD Theme`_ is an optional dependency.
+The theme will fail over to the built-in `Alabaster Theme`_ instead.

+.. include:: /link-defs.rst